guptabless/WordPressFileFinder/README.md

 - bcolors

-## usage: add the website (with http:// or https://) in the u parameter of the code and run it.
+## usage:
+-u url with http:// or https:// or a file with bulk urls(one in a line)